4 min read

 You can reduce the risk of these short- and long-term health problems by reducing your alcohol consumption – or stopping completely.

-To get help in cutting back on alcohol or quitting entirely, you speak with your doctor.
+To get help in cutting back on alcohol or quitting entirely, you should speak with your doctor.
 If you do not have a doctor, Grady Health System can help.
 If you need a primary care physician, give us a call at (404) 616-1000.
 We’ll arrange an appointment at a Primary Care Center near you.
 Doctors there can treat most conditions and provide access to Grady’s unparalleled medical specialty expertise.